HarshithKeshavamurthy17/METCS777-TermProject-Group7/README.md

 ### How We Split the Work

-- **Harshith**: Statistical detector, performance tuning, configuration
+- **Harshith**: Harshith: Led anomaly detection research, implemented the statistical detector, and handled performance + configuration across the system.
-- **Aryaman**: Dashboard UI/UX, Flask backend, data visualization
+- **Aryaman**: Led user-facing components, developing the dashboard UI/UX, backend API, and all visualization modules.
-- **Dirgha**: ETL pipeline, Spark configuration, clustering detector
+- **Dirgha**: Led data engineering components, creating the ETL workflow, Spark infrastructure, and the clustering anomaly detection model.
+-
 ### Design Decisions We Made

 1. **Why Parquet instead of keeping TSV?**